-The Orange County Mosquito and Vector Control District provides services for:
+At the moment the Orange County Mosquito and Vector Control District provides services for:

-If necessary, an Inspector will be dispatched to inspect your property (or the reported location) to identify potential mosquito breeding sources.
+If necessary, an inspector will be dispatched to inspect your property (or the reported location) to identify potential mosquito breeding sources.
 Guidance will be offered regarding long-term control and source reduction.
 Inspectors will also address other potential sources in the immediate vicinity.
-Click here to learn how to address mosquito issues on your own property.

 Red Imported Fire Ants (RIFA):

 An Inspector will visit the mound site and determine if RIFA are present.
 Once positively identified, a pesticide treatment will be performed.
 It may take up to one month for the colony to become inactive.
-Click here to learn more about RIFA.

 An Inspector will survey your property and the immediate vicinity to identify potential fly breeding sources.
 Guidance will be offered on achieving long-term control and source reduction.
-Click here to learn how to address fly issues on your own property.

 For most commonly reported issues on residential properties, simply removing attractants and/or breeding sources may immediately resolve the problem without the need for an inspection.